-If Connection.Dialect belongs to the SMB 3.x dialect family and

-Connection.SupportsMultiChannel is TRUE, the client MUST perform the following:Connection.SupportsMultiChannel is TRUE, Connection.Server.AddressList is empty and both Session.IsGuest and Session.IsAnonymous are FALSE, the client MUST query the network interfaces on the server, as specified in section 3.2.4.20.10, by passing the TreeConnect from Session.TreeConnectTable.
+If Connection.Dialect belongs to the SMB 3.x dialect family and Connection.SupportsMultiChannel is TRUE, Connection.
+Server.AddressList is empty, and both Session.IsGuest and Session.IsAnonymous are FALSE, the client MUST query the network interfaces on the server, as specified in section 3.2.4.20.10, by passing the TreeConnect from Session.TreeConnectTable.